Danyc0/advent-of-code-bot/README.md

 In short, patches welcome.

-If you raise a PR, I'll test it, give some feedback and then (evenutally) merge it.
+If you raise a PR, I'll test it, give some feedback and then (eventually) merge it.

 This project aims to follow PEP8, but with a line length of 120 characters, and [PEP8 Speaks](https://github.com/OrkoHunter/pep8speaks/) and [Travis CI](https://travis-ci.com/Danyc0/advent-of-code-bot) will perk up in the comments of your PR if you go against this.